Field format

 ^ Anchors the match to the start of the string.

-?
-Matches everything enclosed in the group.
+Matches everything in the group enclosed by parenthesis.

 : Specifies a non-capturing group.